comcode-org/.github/CONTRIBUTING.md

 1. Are responsible for getting PRs merged
     1. Make changes to fix correctness directly in branches
     1. Follow up regularly on blockers to merging or open conversations
-    1. Create and encourage creation of issues to address new problems / fixes
+    1. Create and encourage creation of Issues to address new problems / fixes
 1. Share non-blocking improvement feedback
     1. Things like typos, spelling errors, capitalization, rephrasing (Depending on repo-specific styles some of these might be required)
     1. Ask questions for reviewer's own understanding & learning